Home » Cakes & Pies » Lemon Sour Cream Pound Cake

 • Bake for 1 hour 20-30 minutes or until a toothpick inserted into the center comes back clean.

-• Cool in the pan on a wired rack for 15 minutes then remove the outer ring from the pan.
+• Cool in the pan on a wire rack for 15 minutes then remove the outer ring from the pan.
 Cool completely.

-• To prepare the glaze: In a small bowl, mix together powdered sugar, lemon juice and melted butter.
+• Glaze: In a small bowl, mix together powdered sugar, lemon juice and melted butter.
 Drizzle over the cooled cake.
 Alternately, dust with powdered sugar.

 • Store leftovers in an airtight container at room temperature or chilled.